-Financial fraud is one of those things you hear about all the time but don’t think it can happen to you.
-It’s a very serious issue, though.
+Financial fraud crimes are one of those things you hear about all the time but don’t think it can happen to you.
+It’s a severe issue, though.

 As such, you should be prepared to deal with fraud should it ever happen to you.

 Let’s explore what is financial fraud

 Fraud occurs by using deceptive, misleading, or illegal practices, someone takes money, capital, or harms your financial health.
 There are many ways to commit fraud, such as stealing your identity or investment fraud.

 No matter the type of fraud, it is critical to move quickly if you think you are a victim of fraud.

 Here’s a simple three-step guide to what to do if you think you’re a victim of financial fraud.

 1. Research the Kind of Fraud You’re Dealing With

 The thing about financial fraud is that it doesn’t always happen in the same way.
 One person may be a victim of credit card fraud while another could be losing funds due to an internet, employee fraud, or investment fraud scheme.